joefhall/loan-shark-banks/README.md

 - Add a couple more human examples of what the money equates to so it's not only elderly care, e.g. something about children, something everyone uses (libraries or similar?) -- the result could be random or a slider could show you all of them in the results panel

-- For each council, show logos
+- For each council, show logos of which banks are lending to them

+- Improve how background images display on mobile

 - Add Facebook and Twitter sharing -- ideally including creating on-the-fly a preview image with some/all of the results you get when you search for your council (this will be particularly helpful for Facebook sharing where a custom image will encourage clickthroughs)